SepViT: Separable Vision Transformer: Experimental Results

-As shown in Table \ref{tab:ImageNet_1K}, compared to the latest state-of-the-art methods, our SepViT achieves the best trade-off between accuracy and latency.
-To be more specific, our SepViT-B and SepViT-S achieve 84.0\% and 83.5\% top-1 accuracy, surpassing Swin by 0.7\% and 0.5\% with about 14\% fewer FLOPs.
-And for the tiny variant, our SepViT-T outperforms the Swin-T by 1.2\% with the same FLOPs of 4.5G.
-In terms of latency, compared to the recent methods (e.g., PVT-v2 \cite{PVT_v2} and CSWin \cite{CSWin}) with similar performance, both of our small and base models cost about 40\% less inference time.
-Moreover, our SepViT shows very promising performance by comparison with the CNNs counterparts.
+We first carry out the image classification experiment on the ImageNet-1K \cite{ImageNet-1K}.
+As the results shown in Table \ref{tab:ImageNet_1K}, compared to the latest state-of-the-art vision Transformers, SepViT achieves the best trade-off between accuracy and latency.
+To be more specific, compared with these famous ViTs (e.g. Swin), SepViT-S/B achieve 83.6\% and 84.2\% top-1 accuracy surpassing Swin-S/B by 0.6\% and 0.9\% with about 14\% fewer FLOPs and 15\% faster inference speed.
+As for the tiny variant, SepViT-T outperforms the Swin-T by 1.4\% with the same FLOPs of 4.5G and a faster throughput as well.
+Meanwhile, SepViT-T/S/B outperforms RegionViT-S/M/B by 1.1\%, 0.5\% and 1.0\% under a similar TensorRT latency.
+On the other hand, compared with the recent SOTA methods with the similar accuracy (e.g. CSWin and Shuffle Transformer), both of our small and base variants cost about 40\% less inference latency on TensorRT than CSWin-S/B, and SepViT-T is 19\% faster than CSWin-T as well.
+Compared to Shuffle Transformer, SepViT-T/S/B achieve a better performance than Shuffle-T/S/B while being 17\%, 20\% and 27\% faster on TensorRT.
+Moreover, SepViT also shows very a promising performance by comparing with the CNNs counterparts under the similar FLOPs (e.g. RegNetY and ConvNeXt).